yolo951/PI-TFPOnet/DeepONet-type/2d-smooth/readme.md

-# Deep Learning Project for Matrix Analysis
+# implementation of 2D smooth case

-This repository contains the implementation of a deep learning model for matrix analysis, including data generation, training, and visualization components.
+This repository contains the implementation of models (our model and baseline models) for 2D smooth case in our paper.

 ## Project Structure